-This course introduces the student to an analysis of the relationship to the community and effective implementation of criminal and juvenile justice services.
-Techniques will be explored for increasing the mutual understanding and cooperation between the community and the criminal and juvenile justice systems.

-Among the subjects that will be covered will be the history of probation and parole; the goals, functions, philosophical orientations, roles and responsibilities of probation and parole officers; jails and prisons; theories of offender treatment; juvenile probation and aftercare; and recidivism.
+3.00 credits.
+This course introduces the student to an analysis of the relationship of the community to effective implementation and sustainability of criminal and juvenile justice services.
+Structures will be explored for increasing the mutual understanding and cooperation between the community and the criminal and juvenile justice systems.
+Specific topics that will be covered include: the history, goals, functions, philosophical orientations of community corrections, probation, and parole; evidence-based practices; graduated responses; careers in community corrections; theories of offender treatment, juvenile justice; and re-entry/aftercare.